TristanJP/BetaBank/README.md

 Python3 and Pip should be installed.
 Install remaining dependecies with:
 ```
 python -m pip install -r requirements.txt
-Note: It is recommended to install dependencies in an activated venv
+Note: It is recommended to install dependencies in an activated virtual environment (venv)
 ```

 ### Create and Activate Venv